WeMakeDevs/github-tutorial/README.md

 - I love MLH
 - More power to kunal. love the work which your are doing for the community.
 - Atharva Thakur says Kunal is a GOAT teacher.
+- Atharva learns a lot from Kunal.
+- communityClassroomOP!